ckathleen/dcrdocs/docs/mining/proof-of-stake/solo-proof-of-stake.md

 `dcrctl --wallet setvotechoice <agendaid> <yes|no>`

-So if for example you wished to vote `yes` for the proposed sdiff algo change which will be the first hard fork vote you would do:
+So if for example you wished to vote `yes` for the proposed sdiff algo change which was the first hard fork vote you would do:

 `dcrctl --wallet setvotechoice sdiffalgorithm yes`